mattkinsey/bucky/docs/source/usage.md

 The columns `home, work, school, other_locations, ` correspond with the columns in the contact matrix.
 The contact matrix is multiplied with the values of these columns in the NPI file.
 The value in `mobility_reduction` influences the mobility between regions, each weight in the mobility matrix that has as start or endpoint the given admin2, will be multiplied by that `mobility_reduction` value.
 Lastly, the effective reproduction rate is multiplied with the `r0_reduction` to come to the new effective reproduction rate given the NPIs.

 An example file is given in *included_data/npi/AFG_NPIs_20201014.csv*.
 The [OCHA model parametrization repository](https://github.com/OCHA-DAP/pa-COVID-model-parameterization) implements a method to convert written NPI measures to the required Bucky format.
+This script also generates an `elderly_shielding` column, but this NPI is currently not implemented in the model and thus not required.

 ## Model
+*Note: this section will be updated, but first awaiting updates by APL*

 `model.py` takes the following arguments (all are optional as they are either flags or have defined defaults):

 * `--graph`, `-g`: Graph file to use. *Default*: Most recently created graph.